 The rice can be made early in the day (even the day before) and reheated just before serving.
 It reheats beautifully in the microwave or on a very low oven (250 F to 300 F) for 15 minutes or until heated through.

-Do you use fresh or canned mushrooms for baked mushroom rice?
+Are fresh or canned mushrooms best for this dish?